scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         (as opposed to a subroutine call or using a seac command) then it would lose any translation applied to that reference.
     -   Patch to Type3 output from R.L.Horn
-    -   FontForge used to crash when reading in a bdf glyph with a bad bounding box.
+    -   websharpstudios used to crash when reading in a bdf glyph with a bad bounding box.
     -   Reading a kerning class from an sfd file when that class had more second character classes than first character classes would